noInfoPath/noinfopath-kendo-ui/README.md

 # noinfopath-kendo-ui
-@version 0.0.3
+@version 0.0.4

 ## Overview
 NoInfoPath Kendo UI is a wrapper around Kendo UI in order to integrate it with NoInfoPath Data.
 It is important to note that this module inplements implied interfaces that NoInfoPath defines.
-For the sake if this discussion we'll use the generic object oriented notation of "Ixyz", where "I" stands for interface.
+For the sake if this discussion we'll use the generic object oriented notation of "IXyz", where "I" stands for interface.
 This particular module will implement the IQueryParser, and IQueryBuilder interface.